NtFreX/NtFreX.Audio/README.md

  - AudioEnvironment.Serializer.ToFileAsync
  - AudioEnvironment.Serializer.ToDataAsync

 There are serval extension methods which make use of those methods.
+If you want to build your own container you can use the `WaveEnumerableAudioContainerBuilder`.

 **Audio sampling**